Corner Cutting vs. Productivity

 But I think this view implies that Rust is all roadblocks, which isn’t true.
 So my counter-argument here is that Rust is an experiment to see how productive it can make you without letting you cut any corners.
 I used to say “Writing Rust may be a little harder, but writing incorrect Rust is a lot harder”.
 But I (carelessly?) omitted the reference point.
 Harder than what?
 Today my conclusion is “harder than cutting corners in other languages”.
 But even that may underestimate Rust’s design.

-operator, which together with the Result
+Consider for example the ? operator, which together with the Result type creates an easy way to

 correctly handle all errors.
 Now let’s see the alternatives: